apache/druid/docs/content/ingestion/tasks.md

 ### Merge Task

 Merge tasks merge a list of segments together.
 Any common timestamps are merged.
-If rollup is disabled as part of ingestion, common timestamps are not merged and rows are reorderded by their timestamp.
+If rollup is disabled as part of ingestion, common timestamps are not merged and rows are reordered by their timestamp.

 The grammar is: